Drowning in Customer Disputes? Automate Resolution and Close Cases Twice as Fast.

 Key Challenges in Dispute-Management

-1. Dispute Tracking Complexity : It becomes extremely difficult for collectors to keep track of every dispute without a proper strategy for dispute resolution.
+1. Dispute Tracking Complexity: It becomes extremely difficult for collectors to keep track of every dispute without a proper strategy for dispute resolution.
 Erratic dispute resolution strategies end up impacting past-due recoveries, thus increasing bad debt.

-2. Laborious Deduction Processing : In many cases, collectors have to filter and search disputes for each customer manually.
+2. Laborious Deduction Processing: In many cases, collectors have to filter and search disputes for each customer manually.
 After drawing deductions from those disputes, the collectors then inspect and validate those deductions and transfer them to a deductions analyst.
 As you can tell, this is an exhausting and time-consuming process, as collectors have to manually perform these tasks for hundreds or thousands of customers, which further delays past-due recovery.

 3. Clarity and Traceability Challenges: The lack of clear and reliable audit trails can lead to confusion and hinder the ability to trace the progression of disputes, potentially complicating the resolution process further.
 It is essential to establish a transparent and consistent system for maintaining audit trails in collections to overcome this challenge.

 4. Limited Team Visibility: Several dispute resolutions need the sales or warehouse teams to get involved.
 In most cases, these teams get limited access to perform particular tasks to ensure dispute resolution.
-This access is mostly provided manually via email, and there is no organized way for the accounts receivables team to track or monitor the access provided to sales/warehouse teams.
+This access is mostly provided manually via email, and there is no organized way for the accounts receivable team to track or monitor the access provided to sales/warehouse teams.

-Benefits of Automating Dispute Management
+Benefits of Dispute Automation

 Here’s How HighRadius’s AI-Powered Platform Can Solve Your Deduction Challenges